 Colleges are one of a select number of institutions in America whose price is impervious to gravity.
 Across the country tuition is on the rise: Mississippi, Kentucky, Maryland, Florida, and so on.
 Unfortunately, this inflationary behavior is not happening concurrent with increased income.
 (For the time being, let's set aside the arguments regarding the worth of the college degree.)
 It is therefore unsettling to find that Congress appears willing to unduly burden a new generation of students.

-As reported late last week, the White House has asked for an extension of the current interest rate on federal student loans.
+As reported late last week, the White House has asked for an extension of the current interest rate on federal.
 Congressional Republicans don't appear willing to agree to the relatively inexpensive measure -- a one-year freeze interest rates for subsidized Stafford loans -- which the CBO says would cost $6 billion.
 The stakes are high: As the Times puts it, "If Congress fails to act, the interest rate on the loans, which are taken out by nearly eight million students each year, will double on July 1, to 6.8 percent."

 The arguments against preserving the rate are not convincing.
 Here, for example, is John Kline Jr., the Minnesota Republican chairman of the House Committee on Education and the Workforce: